Takbeer E Tashreeq For Eid Al-Adha: Recitation Guide (2025)

 • Assuming it’s only for those performing Hajj, it’s for everyone.

-Wisdom Behind Takbeer Tashreeq
+Wisdom Behind Takbeer E Tashreeq

 • Reminds Muslims of the greatness and majesty of Allah during days of sacrifice and submission.